gdepeute/dae.notes/plan.745.md

 - Really need Arnaldo to help drive this
 - Better/documented/1-1 handoff "sooner"
 - Better support when there are issues - attitude should be that it might be a dev issue, not that it's an ops issue and job to "prove" it's not an ops issue

+- Hazard-Event-Producer example
+  - Johnny really wanted pooling connections which are kept-alive long term
+  - Never realized the APU gateway had a default timeout of 5 mins on long standing SSL connections

 # Summary from 1/9/23 Meeting with Johnny/Arnaldo